Featured image: Instrumentation at Lake Sunapee (photo by Stephan Sabo)

-The study drew on a variety of data for model calibration and evaluation (listed below).
+The study drew on a variety of data for model calibration and evaluation.
 Many of the data are published in the EDI data repository and include contributions from the Lake Sunapee Protective Association (LSPA), a member of the Global Lake Ecological Observatory Network (GLEON) and the Volunteer Lake Assessment Program (VLAP) of the NH Department of Environmental Services.
+The data include:

-- Daily observed stream inflow temperature, volume, and nutrient concentrations: Ewing et al. (2020).
+- Daily observed stream inflow temperature, volume & nutrient concentrations (Ewing et al. 2020).

-- Meteorological data, water temperature depth profile, epilimnetic dissolved oxygen concentration from a monitoring buoy maintaned by LSPA: LSPA et al. (2018).
+- Meteorological data, water temperature depth profile, epilimnetic dissolved oxygen concentration from a monitoring buoy (LSPA et al. 2018).

-- Water samples of NH lakes collected during the summer for chemical, biological, and physical analysis by volunteers: Steiner and Titus (2017).
+- Summer water samples of NH lakes collected by volunteers (Steiner and Titus 2017).

 Cottingham, K. L. (2020).
 Surface pelagic total nitrogen concentrations in Lake Sunapee, USA 2009 to 2012.
 Environmental data initiative. https://doi.org/10.6073/pasta/57282aff9a884449864399012e36abf2.

 Ewing H. A., Weathers K. C., & Steele, B. G. (2020).
 High resolution stream temperature, pressure, and estimated depth from transducers in six streams in the Lake Sunapee watershed, New Hampshire, USA 2010–2014.
 Environmental Data Initiative. https://doi.org/10.6073/pasta/12a18d9d178b17d2ac333930f3efca9f.